 Camping is great.
 We assume you feel the same since you're here on a website reading about camping showers!
 That said, while we love camping, we also like coming home to a nice hot shower to clean off all that grit on our skin and gunk stuck under our fingernails.
 Maybe you've heard about or even seen some of these "camping showers," and you're wondering what they're all about and if they're really worth it.
 Well, let's talk about it.

 Why Get a Camping Shower?

 We've all felt it — the amount of exhilaration and relief you feel when you're completely clean after a long day of getting dirty.
-And let's face it - you're likely to get really dirty while camping, especially if it's for an extended period of time.
-Depending on where, when, and how you camp, you might get really really dirty.
-Before crawling into your sleeping bag with seven layers of dust on your feet or trying to eat a big messy sandwich with dirt in the creases of your hand, wouldn't it be nice to get ruly clean?
+And let's face it — you're likely to get really dirty while camping, especially if it's for an extended period of time.
+Depending on where, when, and how you camp, you might get really really dirty!
+Before crawling into your sleeping bag with seven layers of dust on your feet or trying to eat a big messy sandwich with dirt in the creases of your hand, wouldn't it be nice to get truly clean?
 If this sounds even a little bit appealing (and we're betting it does), then you could benefit from a camp shower.

-And a camping shower isn't just for you to clean yourself!
+And a camping shower isn't just for you to clean yourself either.
 Depending on the shower you decide to get, they can make your life easier in a whole lot of ways, from cleaning dishes to washing the dog after she rolls in a dead fish or horse poop (ours does both).
-You can use your camp shower to keep your gear clean while you're out, which will not only keep your car cleaner but also extend the lifespan of it but also makes clean up back at home that much quicker and easier!
+You can use your camp shower to keep your gear clean while you're out, which will not only keep your car cleaner but also extend the lifespan of it but also makes clean up back at home that much quicker and easier.
 Yes, you can turn camping into glamping just by adding a little camp shower to your adventure kit.

 What Kind of Shower Suits You?